emjaythedatagirl/Global-Superstore/README.md

 Shipping Duration (Ship Date − Order Date)

-Key Business Questions Answered
-1️⃣ Overall Performance

-What is the total revenue, total profit, and profit margin of the Global Superstore?

-✔ Identified overall business profitability and baseline performance.

-2️⃣ Market & Regional Performance

-Which markets and regions generate the highest and lowest revenue and profit?

-✔ APAC, EU, and US drive the largest revenue
-✔ Some regions generate high sales but relatively low profit margins

-3️⃣ Product Category Performance

-Which product categories and sub-categories are the most and least profitable?

-✔ Technology is the most profitable category
-✔ Furniture shows weaker margins in several regions

-4️⃣ Loss-Making Products

-Which products consistently generate losses despite high revenue?

-✔ Identified top 10 loss-making products
-✔ Several high-revenue products contribute negatively to profit

-5️⃣ Discount Impact Analysis

-How do discounts affect profit and revenue?

-✔ Discounted orders generate revenue but significantly reduce profit ✔ Non-discounted orders are consistently more profitable

-6️⃣ Time-Series Performance

-How do sales and profit trend over time (yearly)?

-✔ Sales are relatively stable across years
-✔ Profitability varies by year, indicating efficiency and cost challenges

-7️⃣ Shipping Efficiency

-How long does it take to ship orders, and does shipping delay affect profit?

-✔ Shipping duration was calculated using Order Date and Ship Date ✔ Faster ship modes tend to be more profitable
-✔ Longer shipping times are associated with reduced profit
+## Key Business Questions Answered

+## Market Performance

+### Which markets generate the highest and lowest revenue and profit?

+1. APAC leads in both revenue and profit, making it the strongest performing market overall.

+2. EU and the US also contribute significantly to total revenue, with solid profit generation.

+4. Africa, EMEA, and Canada record relatively low revenue and profit, indicating smaller market size or lower sales activity.

+5. While higher revenue generally aligns with higher profit, profit levels vary across markets, highlighting differences in cost structure and operational efficiency.

+6. What is the total revenue, total profit, and profit margin of the Global Superstore?

+## Product Category & Sub-Category Performance

+ ### Which product categories and sub-categories are the most and least profitable?

+#### Category-level insights

+- Technology is the most profitable category, generating the highest profit ($663.8K) and the strongest profit margin (≈14.0%).

+- Office Supplies also performs well, with a solid profit margin (13.69%) despite slightly lower revenue than Technology.

+- Furniture is the least profitable category, recording the lowest profit margin (6.94%), indicating weaker cost efficiency.

+#### Sub-category-level insights

+- Copiers, Paper, Labels, Accessories, and Envelopes are the most profitable sub-categories, with profit margins ranging from 17% to over 24%.

+- Tables is the only loss-making sub-category, generating a negative profit (−$64.1K) and a −8.47% profit margin, despite relatively high revenue.

+- Machines, Chairs, Storage, and Supplies show comparatively low margins, suggesting potential pricing or cost challenges.

+📌 Key takeaway:
+High revenue does not always translate into high profitability.
+While Technology drives strong profits, Furniture—particularly Tables—requires strategic review to address margin erosion.

+## Loss-Making Products

+### Which products consistently generate losses despite generating sales?

+- The analysis identified the top 10 loss-making products, each contributing negative profit despite recorded revenue.

+- Technology and Furniture products dominate the loss list, notably high-cost items such as 3D printers, conference tables, and laser printers.

+- The Cubify CubeX 3D Printer (Double Head) is the largest loss contributor (−$8.88K), followed by Lexmark MX611dhe Monochrome Laser Printer and Motorola Smart Phone, Cordless.

+- Several tables and storage products (Bevis and Rogers brands) also show persistent losses, suggesting pricing, discounting, or cost-structure issues.

+## Discount Impact Analysis

+### How do discounts affect revenue and profitability?

+- Non-discounted orders drive the vast majority of revenue and profit, generating $12.27M in revenue and $1.88M in profit.

+- Discounted orders contribute minimal revenue ($0.37M) but result in a net loss (−$0.41M), indicating that discounts are eroding profitability.

+- Despite generating sales, discounted transactions consistently underperform, suggesting that current discount strategies are not cost-effective.

+## Time-Series Performance (Yearly)

+### How do sales and profit trend over time?

+- Sales and profit show a clear upward trend year over year, with total revenue increasing from $2.26M in 2011 to $4.30M in 2014.

+- Profit growth closely follows revenue growth, rising from $248.9K in 2011 to $504.2K in 2014, indicating improving overall performance.

+- While revenue grows consistently, profit margins fluctuate across years and quarters, suggesting periods of operational efficiency gains as well as cost and pricing pressures.

+- Later years (2013–2014) outperform earlier years, driven by stronger quarterly and end-of-year performance, particularly in Q3 and Q4.

+## Shipping Efficiency

+### How long does it take to ship orders, and does shipping delay affect profit?

+- Orders shipped faster (Same Day, First Class) yield consistent profit margins.

+- Slower shipping (Standard Class) still generates high revenue due to volume, but extended delivery times may slightly reduce profit efficiency.

+- Optimizing shipping speed can improve both customer satisfaction and profitability.